 When you think you are in true labor, start timing your contractions.
 To do this, write down the time each contraction starts and stops or have someone do it for you.
 The time between contractions includes the length or duration of the contraction and the minutes in between the contractions (called the interval).
 Some people use a contractions timer app to keep track of their contractions.

 Mild contractions generally begin 15-20 minutes apart and last 60-90 seconds.
 The contractions become more regular until they are less than 5 minutes apart.
 Active labor (the time you should come into the hospital) is usually characterized by strong contractions that last 45 to 60 seconds and occur 3 to 4 minutes apart.

 It’s best to go through the first stage of labor (called the Latent Phase) in the comfort of your home.
-Here are some tips to help you cope:
+Here are some tips to help you manage: